Thursday, January 12, 2012

 From Volume II of The History of the Pacific Northwest: Oregon and Washington (1889).

-In 1890, Blackman's political star rose again when he was elected as the first Mayor of the city of Snohomish (which had incorporated itself as a city that same year).
+In 1890, Blackman's political star rose again when he was chosen as the first Mayor of the city of Snohomish (which had incorporated itself as a city that same year).
 Research on his term gives mention that he served until December 1890, when the new city elected Emory Ferguson.
-Although most sources list Blackman as the city's "inaugural" mayor, some sources list the aforementioned Ferguson as the first holder of the office.
+Although most sources list Blackman as the city's "inaugural" mayor, most sources list the aforementioned Ferguson as the first holder of the office.